MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-install-test.md

 Ensure the project compiles by right clicking on the project and clicking **Build**.

 Set a breakpoint on the line of code declaring `updateProductCategory` and run your code by clicking on **Start** or pressing **F5**.

+Login using your own credentials when the Azure AD prompt appears.

 Verify that the program runs and retrieves the newly inserted `ProductCategory` entities.